Fibrous dysplasia of bone: Treatment

 Treatment in fibrous dysplasia is mainly palliative, and is focused on managing fractures and preventing deformity.
 There are no medications capable of altering the disease course.
 Intravenous bisphosphonates may be helpful for treatment of bone pain, but there is no clear evidence that they strengthen bone lesions or prevent fractures.
-Surgical techniques that are effective in other disorders, such as bone grafting, curettage, and plates and screws, are frequently ineffective in fibrous dysplasia and should be avoided.
+Surgical techniques that are effective such as bone grafting, curettage, and plates and screws, are frequently ineffective against the Polyostotic version of fibrous dysplasia but often effective against monostotic fibrous dysplasia.
 Intramedullary rods are generally preferred for management of fractures and deformity in the lower extremities.
 Progressive scoliosis can generally be managed with standard instrumentation and fusion techniques.
 Surgical management in the craniofacial skeleton is complicated by frequent post-operative FD regrowth, and should focus on correction of functional deformities.
 Prophylactic optic nerve decompression increases the risk of vision loss and is contraindicated.

 Managing endocrinopathies is a critical component of management in FD.
 All patients with fibrous dysplasia should be evaluated and treated for endocrine diseases associated with McCune–Albright syndrome.
 In particular untreated growth hormone excess may worsen craniofacial fibrous dysplasia and increase the risk of blindness.
 Untreated hypophosphatemia increases bone pain and risk of fractures.